LanayruLakeDev/Sylkapp/README.md

 Visit `http://localhost:3000` to access the application.
 Create an account to:

-- Connect your Instagram account
+- Connect your Facebook and Instagram accounts
-- Set up automation rules
+- Set up automation rules for both platforms
-- Monitor engagement metrics
+- Monitor engagement metrics across Facebook and Instagram
 - Manage subscription plans

 ## 🤝 Contributing